 It costs $240 to file a motion for gun restoration.
 This fee is for the initial filing fee and does not include any additional costs that may be incurred during the course of the proceedings.
 Some of these additional costs could include legal fees or costs to obtain court or law enforcement records.

 Do I Need to Clear My Criminal Record Before Filing for Restoration?

-If you’ve been convicted of a crime, it may seem like a daunting task to get your gun rights restored.
+If you have a criminal conviction, it may seem like a daunting task to get your gun rights restored.
 However, it doesn’t have to be!
-Get in touch with our team at Washington Record Expungement today as we can help you restore your gun rights in the State of Washington.
+Get in touch with our team at Washington Record Expungement today, as we can help you restore your gun rights in Washington State.